-A Hollis Police Department Pursuit Report was completed by Officer Landsteiner; however, he was found to be in violation of department policy in that he did not complete the Pursuit Report prior to the end of the tour of duty in which the pursuit occurred.
-The report was completed six days after the pursuit as Officer Landsteiner was on vacation.
+A Hollis Police Department Pursuit Report was completed for the aforementioned pursuit; however, the officer was found to be in violation of department policy in that he did not complete the Pursuit Report prior to the end of the tour of duty in which the pursuit occurred.
+The report was completed six days after the pursuit as the officer was on vacation.
 The report was ultimately reviewed by a Patrol Supervisor, the Operations Bureau Commander, and the Chief of Police, where it was found to be in violation of department policy and procedure.